We offer three easy ways to purchase your license:

 Conviction of carelessly or negligently wounding a person by gunshot, or manslaughter by the careless and negligent use of firearms, will, by statute, revoke the hunting license privilege or the right to obtain such license for five years.

-It is illegal to hunt, fish or trap while a license or right to obtain a license is under suspension.
+It is illegal to hunt, fish or trap while a license or right to obtain a license is under suspension in Vermont or any other state that is a member of the Interstate Wildlife Violator Compact.

 Fine—up to $2,000 and additional suspension period.